-Milestone 1: By 2017, agree an enduring, stable and nationally integrated carbon policy framework including an emission intensive baseline and credit scheme in the power sector; and avoiding the extension of further technology specific incentives.
+Milestone 1: By 2017, agree an enduring, stable and nationally integrated carbon policy framework avoiding the extension of further technology specific incentives.

 A core design requirement of future carbon policy frameworks should be their durability and stability based on stakeholder consensus.
 Australian governments should prefer: